-1. A state is defined as : - A combination of circumstances or attributes belonging for the time being to a person or thing. $\|$
+1. A state is defined as : - A combination of circumstances or attributes belonging for the time being to a person or thing.

-2. For example, a moving automobile whose engine is running can have the following states with respect to its transmission
+2. For example, a moving automobile whose engine is running can have the following states with respect to a

 - 1. Reverse gear

 - 2. Neutral gear

 - 3. First gear

-- 4. Second gear
+- 4. Second

-- 5. Third gear
+- 5. Third g

-- 6. Fourth gear State graph -
+- 6. Fourth gear State graph

-For example, a program that detects the character sequence -ZCZCI can be in the following states.
+For example, a program that detects the character sequence -ZCZ be in the following states